 You never outgrow the need to preach to yourself the gospel.

 How the Gospel Strengthens

 Do you remember the verses that I shared with you back in February that were almighty for me?
-It was that moment right after the doctor says, “I think we need to do a biopsy,” when this stab of fear comes.
+It was that moment right after the doctor said, “I think we need to do a biopsy” — when this stab of fear comes.
 It didn’t last long, mercifully.

-God has not destined you for wrath, but to obtain salvation through our Lord Jesus Christ,who died for you so that whether you wake or sleep you will live with him.
+God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ, who died for us so that whether we are awake or asleep we might live with him.